wireapp/wire-docs/src/how-to/install/helm-prod.rst

 Trying things out
 ---------------------------

-At this point, with a bit of luck, everything should be working (if not, see :ref:`helm_troubleshooting`)
+At this point, with a bit of luck, everything should be working (if not, see :ref:`helm_prod_troubleshooting`)

 Can you reach the nginz server?